JNU reopening: Entry to 4th semester M.Phil, M.Tech, final semester MBA students allowed | Education

 JNU reopening: Entry to 4th semester M.Phil, M.Tech, final semester MBA students allowed

+The B R Ambedkar Central Library will now allow students, scholars, and faculty members to get books issued from the library.
+However the facility can only be availed 24 hours after sending an email to the librarian.

+Only five students will be allowed to enter the library at a time to take the requested books, while reading rooms, bookshelves and reading halls will remain closed till further notice.

-It also announced immediate reopening of authorised shops, including those providing tea, snacks and refreshments, of hostels, residential areas of shopping complex and Tapti, Paschimabad, and Poorvanchal complex.
+It also asked the students and other users to comply to COVID-19 guidelines, failing which ''will attract a penalty of withdrawal of library facilities''.
+The university also announced immediate reopening of authorised shops, including those providing tea, snacks and refreshments, of hostels, residential areas of shopping complex and Tapti, Paschimabad, and Poorvanchal complex.
 However, dhabas and canteens in the campus will remain closed until further notice.

 Yoga activities in sport complex are also allowed with immediate effect and will be held according to standard operating preventive measures, the university announced.